AuditorPraise/Portfolio/Sherlock-defi/HubbleExchange.md

 |--------|------|-----|
 | Medium| Oracle.sol may return stale price| [Link](https://github.com/sherlock-audit/2023-04-hubble-exchange-judging/issues/19)|

-# 1. Oracle.sol may return stale price
+# Issue:  Oracle.sol may return stale price

 ## Summary
 Oracle should use the updatedAt value from the latestRoundData() function to make sure that the latest answer is recent enough to be used.